ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ## Part 2 Goals
 1. Configure Jenkins to use our Shared Library for executing jobs.
 The `seedJob` has a stand alone configuration to use our Shared Library.
-2. Configure `seed.groovy` to create a Pipeline and Multibranch Pipeline Job per desired services outlined in `pipeline-config.groovy`
+2. Configure `seed.groovy` to create a Pipeline and Multibranch Pipeline Job per desired service
 3. Configure the 2 JHipster microservices to use the `jenkins-shared-library`
 4. Build a new Docker Container that runs the tests in the `*_test` jobs and packages in the `*_deploy` jobs